Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

 One consistent observation is that KDs are obsessed with popularity.
 This may be because the sorority has recently fought its way to the top tier and has a reputation to maintain.
 This may not be a fair assessment, though, and might simply be the sentiment of those who have seen—and resent—Kappa Deltas' rise in rankings.

 - A general image is dangerously close to a stereotype.
 Take what you hear with a grain of salt and research your specific chapter.
 Ask past and current members, and even people who rushed but did not join for whatever reason, about their opinion of a sorority.

 - Participate in recruitment activities.
 These are where you’ll learn the mission and values of each sorority, and you’ll pick up whether what a sorority says is in line with what is really going on.

-- If you pledge a sorority and then think it isn’t for you, make a decision about joining before the initiation process.
-There is normally a 6-8 week new member period when you can assess whether you want to make a commitment.
-If before initiation you decide that you are not ready, you can break your pledge from the organization.
-If you would like to participate in recruitment again, you can during the next primary recruitment period.
+- If you pledge to a sorority and then think it isn’t for you, decide on joining before the initiation process.
+There is normally a 6-8 week new member period when you can assess whether you want to commit.
+If you decide that you are not ready before initiation, you can break your pledge from the organization.
+If you want to participate in recruitment again, you can during the next primary recruitment period.